confluentinc/confluent-kafka-python/README.md

         print('Message delivered to {} [{}]'.format(msg.topic(), msg.partition()))

 for data in some_data_source:
-    # Trigger delivery report callbacks from previous produce() calls
+    # Trigger any available delivery report callbacks from previous produce() calls
     p.poll(0)

-    # Asynchronously produce a message, the optional but recommended
+    # Asynchronously produce a message, the delivery report callback
-    # delivery report callback will be triggered from poll()
+    # will be triggered from poll() above, or flush() below, when the message has
-    # when the message has been successfully delivered or failed permanently.
+    # been successfully delivered or failed permanently.
     p.produce('mytopic', data.encode('utf-8'), callback=delivery_report)

-# Wait for any outstanding messages to be delivered
+# Wait for any outstanding messages to be delivered and delivery report
+# callbacks to be triggered.
 p.flush()
 ```